-- Off: Clerk manually pulls up each lot by entering the Lot Number into the Lots search field and hitting the Enter key on their keyboard.
+Off: The clerk manually pulls up each lot by entering the Lot Number into the Lots search field and hitting the Enter key on their keyboard.
+The clerk then enters Winning Bid and Buyer information.
 This action is repeated for each lot.

-- On the Fly: Clerk starts with the first lot and enters Winning Bid and Buyer information and then hits the Enter key on their keyboard.
-This saves and auto-advances to the next lot.
+On the Fly: The clerk starts with lot 1 (even if there is no lot 1 catalogued) and enters Winning Bid and Buyer information and then hits the Enter key on their keyboard.
+This saves and auto-advances to the next lot in numerical order, even if the lot does not already exist in the catalog.
 This option allows for new lots to be created and clerked mid-auction.